How long does it take to implement a projective measurement?: Projective measurement times of finite-size systems

 Assuming a single elementary charge, $q_S = q_A = 1.6\cdot10^{-19}$~C (e.g., the ancilla is a single electron, which we let precisely interact with one electron of the system), Eq.~\eqref{eq Coulomb} gives

-If the distance between the system and apparatus is $r_{SA} =10^{-10}$~m---i.e., of the order of the size of a hydrogen atom---then we obtain a minimum measurement time of 1 fs.
+If the distance between the system and apparatus is $r_{SA} =10^{-10}$~m---of the order of the size of a hydrogen atom---then we obtain a minimum measurement time of 1 fs.
 Remarkably, this order of magnitude fits surprisingly well cutting-edge technological standards based on ultrashort laser pulses, used in femto-chemistry, to study single chemical reactions in real time.~\cite{ZewailNobelLec2000} Higher time resolutions are possible using, e.g., free electron lasers, but they destroy the system such that the post-measurement state can no longer be described by Eq.~\eqref{eq collapse}.

 Let us now consider a macroscopic object of diameter $d=1$~m with an ancilla attached to one end of it.
-Putting $r_{SA}=1$~m in Eq.~\eqref{eq QSL Coulomb} results in a minimum measurement time of $t_\text{min}=10^{-5}$~s and corresponds to an ability to resolve processes in the low-frequency radio wave regime, much slower than the timescale many quantum mechanical processes evolve at (e.g., the time scale of chemical reactions in a cat).
-In turn, this also gives us an optimistic estimate of the Lieb-Robinson velocity of $v_I = 100,000$~m/s, which seems reasonable: it is one order of magnitude larger than the speed of sound in vert stiff materials such as diamond.
-Finally, note that for a macroscopic object the distance $r_{SA}$ between the ancilla and the farthest end of the object roughly equals the diameter of the object: $d\approx r_{SA}$.
+Putting $r_{SA}=1$~m in Eq.~\eqref{eq QSL Coulomb} results in a minimum measurement time of $t_\text{min}\approx10^{-5}$~s and corresponds to an ability to resolve processes in the low-frequency radio wave regime, much slower than the timescale many quantum mechanical processes evolve at (e.g., the time scale of chemical reactions in a cat).
+In turn, this also gives us an optimistic estimate of the Lieb-Robinson velocity, $v_I \approx 100,000$~m/s: one order of magnitude larger than the speed of sound in very stiff materials such as diamond.
+Finally, note that for a macroscopic object the distance $r_{SA}$ between the ancilla and the farthest end of the object roughly equals the diameter of the object, i.e., $d\approx r_{SA}$.
 Thus, Eq.~\eqref{eq QSL Coulomb} directly implies our central result~\eqref{eq Strasi Skoti Modi time}.